 Watch on YouTube : PLC Programming Example – Sorting Station Testing

 A normally open start and normally closed stop pushbuttons are used to start and stop the process in automatic mode.
-Upon starting the entry, exit and sorter belt conveyors will turn on.
+Upon starting the entry, exit, and sorting station belt conveyors will turn on.
 This will bring parts to the vision sensor.

 Each part will be tracked down the conveyor belt until it is in front of the appropriate exit ramp.
 (Three Ramps)

-The sorter for the exit ramp will turn on allowing the part to slide down the exit ramp.
+The sorting station diverter for the exit ramp will turn on allowing the part to slide down the exit ramp.

-The number of part sorted are tracked by way of a counter that will display the number of parts that have been sorted for the exit ramp.
+The number of parts sorted is tracked by way of a counter that will display the number of parts that have been sorted for the exit ramp.
 Hitting the reset when the panel is in manual mode will allow the counters to reset to zero.
 (0)